PolicyStat/gitlit/docs/sphinx/html-to-file-serialization.rst

 ##########################

 In order to store meaningful changes in git,
+PSO serializes HTML
-PSO serialized HTML to a folder/file structure.
+to a folder/file structure.
 This makes change and move detection behave similar to how git expects and reduces the chances of merge conflicts.